livecode/livecode/docs/notes/platforms.md

 * 10.9.x (Mavericks) on Intel
 * 10.10.x (Yosemite) on Intel
 * 10.11.x (El Capitan) on Intel

-**Note:** LiveCode runs as a 32-bit application regardless of the capabilities of the underlying processor.

 ## iOS
 iOS deployment is possible when running LiveCode IDE on a Mac, and provided Xcode is installed and has been set in LiveCode *Preferences* (in the *Mobile Support* pane).